Skip to main content.

 Duncan MacDonald ’23

-Program Coordinator (Student Affairs), MA Global Studies
+Program Manager, Enrollment and Marketing, MA in Global Studies

 Our distinguished faculty join us from across the global Open Society University Network and bring a range of academic and professional experiences to the MAGS community.
 Rotating frequently, our faculty join us from Bard’s Annandale campus, Central European University’s International Relations department, as well as from renowned careers in global affairs in international law, gender affairs, global governance, and more.